Legitcode/ReactJSNews/posts/2015-12-29-an-angular-developers-first-react-app.md

 ```
 [Don't forget to follow along in the JSFiddle](http://jsfiddle.net/michaelishere/52oxac3k/)

 Let's break down the code.
 The React module has a `createClass` method that takes an object as its only parameter.
 We define only one key to start with: `render`.
 The value of `render` is a function that returns a virtual DOM element.
 One of the keys to React's performance is its virtual DOM abstraction.
-Essentially, it's a difference engine that calculates the difference between the existing DOM and the DOM that is to be rendered and *only* modifies the necessary elements and attributes.
+Essentially, it calculates the difference between the existing DOM and the new elements to be rendered.
+Then, it *only* modifies the necessary elements and attributes.

 Inside the render function, you may have noticed that I included HTML markup.
 That's JSX.
 It won't pass validation as legal Javascript.
 Instead, it requires the [Babel transpiler](https://babeljs.io/).
 For this demo, I have taken care of the transpiling inside the JSFiddle so you don't have to worry about it.